robertdmunn/thumbnailmagic/README.md

    Type ffmpeg at a command prompt.
 If ffmpeg is installed and mapped on your PATH, you will see something like the following:

    $ ffmpeg version 2.3.2 Copyright (c) 2000-2014 the FFmpeg developers

+5. Verify OpenOffice is installed for MSOffice/OpenOffice multi-page thumbnail support

+   a.
+Copy the jars from /lib/jodconverters into your CFML engine's classpath.

+   b.
+Current configuration runs OpenOffice service on localhost port 8100.
+Adjust settings in /thumbnailmagic/system/oolib.cfc.

 ###Usage

 1. Instantiate the service:

    service = new thumbnailmagic.ThumbnailService( thumbnailPath = expandPath( "./tiles/" ) );

 Generating thumbnails:

    // pass either a filepath and filename or a uri